What is a North Star metric?

 A North Star metric is meant to be a guide.
 It’s a compass pointing you in the right direction and keeping you focused on your primary goal of company growth and success based on what makes your customers happiest and keeps them coming back for more.

-Specifically, having a North Star metric provides the benefits of:
+Specifically, having a North Star metric provides the following benefits:

 1. Alignment